FooBarShebang/math_extra_lib/Documentation/Tests/TE001_polynomials.md

 * Multiplication of two polynomials
 * Division of a polynomial by another polynomial, which results in a tuple of two objects: quotient and remainder - with both or either being a real number or a polynomial

-*Note* that the checks on multpiplication can fail in < 0.1% of the cases due to rounding errors.
+*Note* that the checks on multpiplication can fail eventually due to rounding errors.
 This is acceptable.

 **Test steps:** Check the operations using few pre-computed (manually) examples, including addition and substraction of equal and unequal degree polynomials, as well as the case of the cancelation of the highest power coefficient(s).
 Check the generated results against the pre-computed ones.